In the last post, I talked about simple things you can do to make the most of your workouts and help reduce the risk of injury.

 Shifting mindset as you go through menopause is important for a number of reasons.
 One of them includes, making small changes to your routines to incorporate exercise so that it becomes your everyday.
 This is key to maintaining long term bone and heart health.

 The best exercise plan should include cardiovascular and weight training exercises.
+This is important during menopause to support bone health and reduce the risks of heart disease.

 (You know I have to say it!)
 Just like taking a new medicine, you should check with your doctor before beginning any new form of exercise.